Azure/Avere/src/vfxt/README.md

 # Experimental: Avere vFXT controller and vFXT - ARM template deployment

 An experimental template to deploy everything in one deployment is listed below.
 To create, you will need to create a scoped role, and then a service principal using that role.

+The construction of this template and packaging for marketplace can be found in the [oneshotgen](./oneshotgen) directory.

 Here are the instructions:

 1. Open the cloud shell in the Azure portal or browse to https://shell.azure.com.